shyranok/Thesis/README.md

 - Matplotlib
 - OpenCV

-The code is seperated in two subfolders: one for the DASR model (folder name: DASR) and none for the model without DRL (folder name: Without DRL).
+The code is seperated in two subfolders: one for the DASR model (folder name: DASR) and one for the model without DRL (folder name: Without DRL).

 ## Train
 ### 1. Prepare training data